dharmikumbhani/web3-bookmarks/README.md

 - [MetaMask: What It Is and How To Use It](https://decrypt.co/resources/metamask)
 - [What is .eth?
 ENS Domains explained](https://www.youtube.com/watch?v=jssRnV5Ob6A)
 - [Odyssey DAO](https://www.odysseydao.com) - A learning DAO creating quality, free web3 education.
 Get "12 days of Web3" email series or start learning at your own pace.
+- [How To Set Up Your Rainbow Wallet](https://www.one37pm.com/nft/tech/how-to-set-up-your-rainbow-wallet) - Rainbow is a fun, simple, and secure Ethereum wallet that makes managing your assets a joy.

 <br/>